Saint Library

 Early Life

-Born around 675 in Damascus to a Christian official at the Umayyad court, John was educated across science, mathematics, rhetoric, and theology before entering court service.
+Born around 675 in Damascus to a Christian official at the Umayyad court, John was educated in science, mathematics, rhetoric, and theology before entering court service.

 Turning Point

 Around 696, John resigned his court post and entered Mar Saba monastery in the Judean desert.
-When Leo III launched iconoclasm in 726, John defended icons safely from within the caliphate.
+Thirty years later, when Leo III launched iconoclasm in 726, John defended icons from within the caliphate — safely beyond the emperor's reach.

 Legacy

-From Mar Saba, John produced An Exact Exposition of the Orthodox Faith — cited by Thomas Aquinas five centuries later.
-Declared Doctor of the Church in 1890 and venerated by Rome and Constantinople.
+From Mar Saba, John produced An Exact Exposition of the Orthodox Faith, cited by Thomas Aquinas five centuries later.
+Declared Doctor of the Church in 1890 and venerated by Rome and Constantinople alike.

 Key Moments